- Program Goals:

 - paint brushes, paper towels, aprons

 I start with the Very Hungry Caterpillar puppet and book.
-After this interactive story, I ask the adults to hand out the snack and we read more Eric Carle books.
+After this interactive story, we read more Eric Carle books.
 Depending on the audience, I talk about animal sounds, counting, coloring techniques, imagination, texture, etc.

 - Very Hungry Caterpillar (puppet program)